ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 The Web Portal (GUI)
 ^^^^^^^^^^^^^^^^^^^^

-3. Accessing Virtel as in the Web Portal (3270) but instead of clicking Admin (3270) click Admin (GUI).
+3. Access the Virtel administration port (41001) just as for the Web Portal (3270) but instead of clicking Admin (3270) click Admin (GUI).
 You will be presented with a GUI view of the 3270 configuration screens.

 |image81|

 .. note:

-Only the 3270 screen modes are documentated, the GUI mode is not.
+Only the 3270 screen modes are documented, the GUI mode is not.

 .. raw:: latex